Gwen Ffrangcon-Davies: Career

 Ffrangcon-Davies made her stage debut in 1911, as a singer as well as an actress, and received encouragement in her career from Ellen Terry.
 In 1924, she played Juliet opposite John Gielgud as Romeo, and Gielgud was grateful to her for the rest of his life for the kindness she showed him, casting her as Queen Anne in Richard of Bordeaux in 1934.
 In 1925, Ffrangcon-Davies played Tess in a stage version of Tess of the d'Urbervilles, including a special presentation for its author, Thomas Hardy.

 In 1938, Ffrangcon-Davies appeared with Ivor Novello in a production of Henry V at Drury Lane.
 Later the same year, she appeared as Mrs. Manningham in the first production of Gaslight by Patrick Hamilton.
 Ffrangcon-Davies played Lady Macbeth for almost an entire year in 1942 opposite John Gielgud's Macbeth.

 1933 portrait by Philip Alexius de László.

 She won the Evening Standard Award in 1958 for her performance as Mary Tyrone in Long Day's Journey Into Night.
 She described the role as her favourite: "It's the most glorious part I've ever played.
 When you're young, you want to play Juliet.
 When you are old, this is the equivalent to Juliet.
 The mother I play is addicted to dope, and she keeps going back in time in her thinking.
 She becomes almost a child and it's a wonderful opportunity for an actress."

 In 1960, Ffrangcon-Davies appeared at Toronto, Canada's Crest Theatre, performing in Long Day's Journey Into Night.
 The Crest only received permission to perform the play on condition Ffrangcon-Davies perform the role of the mother.
 She also presented an evening of poetry reading,and character studies of Shakespearean heroines Lady Macbeth, Catherine of Aragon, and Portia at the Crest.
 Her father had appeared in Toronto in 1900.
+Also in 1960, Ffrangcon-Davies - then in her late 60s - played Lady Macbeth in the Caedmon Records production of Macbeth opposite Anthony Quayle.